Dental Malpractice Insurance for Dentists

-These policies provide coverage for any kind of claims filed against you for work done while the policy is still taking place.
+These policies cover any claims against you for work done while the policy still takes place.
 You can still expect full coverage according to the terms of your policy as you file a claim after your policy expires.

 Claims-made policies for malpractice insurance for dentist

 This kind of dental malpractice insurance is less expensive than an occurrence policy.
-However, this coverage is based on the time the claim is made against you.
+However, this coverage is based on when the claim is made against you.
 These insurance policies usually have a retroactive date of one to five years.
-You have a one-year claims-made policy if a patient files a lawsuit two years after you execute a procedure so you will not be part of the coverage.
+You have a one-year claims-made policy if a patient files a lawsuit two years after you execute a procedure, so you will not be part of the coverage.
 Furthermore, this is different from occurrence policies.
 Claims-made policies will stop providing coverage once the policy terminates.
-If you wish to be safe from lawsuits after you already retire from dental practice or after you end your policy, you may opt for an additional policy called tail coverage.
+If you wish to be safe from lawsuits after you retire from dental practice or end your policy, you may opt for another policy called tail coverage.

-Dental malpractice coverage will give you coverage for any dental malpractice judgments or settlements.
+Dental malpractice coverage will cover any dental malpractice judgments or settlements.
 This will also cover any related court expenses and other legal fees.
-In most cases too, your dental malpractice insurance companies will also provide you with lawyers.
+Most cases, your dental malpractice insurance companies will also provide you with lawyers.

-This may occur if a past or current patient of yours sues another dentist for malpractice or if the other side of the legal court wishes to implement the proper protocol in certain dental clauses.
+This may occur if your past or current patient sues another dentist for malpractice or if the other side of the legal court wishes to implement the proper protocol in specific dental clauses.

-What is entity malpractice insurance for dentist and how does it differ?
+What is entity malpractice insurance for dentists, and how does it differ?

 Entity malpractice coverage has similarities with basic malpractice insurance.
 However, this coverage includes your business entity.
-You need an entity policy to cover the fees with a portion of the claim to make sure that you are indeed safeguarded once someone accuses you of malpractice.
+You need an entity policy to cover the fees with a portion of the claim to ensure that you are safeguarded once someone accuses you of malpractice.

 This is essential coverage since you are not personally responsible for wrongdoing in a malpractice lawsuit.
 However, your practice can still stop and be also responsible for damages.
-You can choose entity coverage as a portion of your professional liability insurance policy or you can also purchase separate coverage to protect your work.
+You can choose entity coverage as part of your professional liability insurance policy or purchase separate coverage to protect your work.

 Do dentists need professional liability?

-Dental malpractice can be both real or recognized.
+Dental malpractice can be both actual or recognized.
 Out of the 5,588 dental malpractice claims reported to CNA over a 5-study time frame, about 35% were perceived to have no payment to the plaintiff.
-The case was either successfully defended at trial, the client dropped the complaint or the court dismissed the case before the trial.
+The case was either successfully defended at trial, the client dropped the complaint, or the court dismissed the case before the trial.

 It can reach an average of $10,137 to defend even though there are no plaintiff payments in such cases.
 This is an essential part of professional liability insurance.
-You have to pay unlimited legal expenses such as attorney’s fees and court expenses too in addition to court settlements and judgments.
+You have to pay total legal expenses, such as attorney’s fees and court expenses, in addition to court settlements and judgments.